mattslay/GoFish/.github/CONTRIBUTING.md

 ## Fix a bug or add an enhancement
 - Fork the project: see this [guide](https://www.dataschool.io/how-to-contribute-on-github/) for setting up and using a fork.
-  - If allready forked, pull the recent state, or get most recent version otherwise.
+  - If already forked, pull the recent state, or get most recent version otherwise.
 - Make whatever changes are necessary.
-- In **[docs\Changes.md](/docs/Changes.md)** add a description of the changes .
+- In **[docs\ChangeLog.md](/docs/ChangeLog.md)** add a description of the changes .
 See previous changes.
 - on top of **[readme.md](/readme.md)**, change:
   - version number and
   - date